Query Circuits: Explaining How Language Models Answer User Prompts: Experiments

 \subsection{Experimental Setup}

 We conduct query circuit discovery with BoN sampling on IOI~\citep{wang2023interpretability}, arithmetic addition, arithmetic multiplication, ARC Challenge~\citep{allenai:arc}, and nine categories of MMLU~\citep{hendrycks2021measuring}.
+Performances of circuits are averaged over all queries in the datasets.
 For each IOI query, we randomly select nine other queries from the dataset as its paraphrases (i.e., $p=9$).
 For arithmetic addition and multiplication, paraphrases are produced by permuting the operands.
 For ARC Challenge and MMLU, we use GPT-4o~\citep{hurst2024gpt} to generate nine paraphrases of the question stem.
 We adopt EAP-IG (step $m=20$) as the backbone method to estimate edge scores and use greedy selection to construct edges.
 We consider two baselines: (i) estimate each edge's importance score $a_e$ simply on that query; and (ii) estimate $a_e$ as the average over the query and its paraphrases.
-We adopt GPT-2 Small (32491 edges) as the target LLM for IOI and Llama-3.2-1B-Instruct (386713 edges) for all other tasks.
-Refer to Appendix~\ref{sup: experimental details} for detailed experimental setup and design choices.
+Unless otherwise specified, we adopt GPT-2 Small as the target LLM for IOI and Llama-3.2-1B-Instruct for all other tasks.
+Refer to Appendix~\ref{sup: experimental details} for detailed experimental setup and design choices and Appendix~\ref{sup: more experimental results} for additional experiments.

-\subsection{Main results}
+\subsection{Main Results}